RISC iX: Features

-Architecture-related features

-The system implemented transparent demand paging of compressed executable programs, allowing the constituent pages of these compressed executables to be loaded into memory by the existing demand paging mechanism and then expanded in place for execution, taking advantage of the availability of sparse files (files with zero-padded regions) to reduce the disc space occupied by these pages.
+The system implemented transparent demand paging of compressed executable programs, allowing the constituent pages of these compressed executables to be loaded into memory by the existing demand paging mechanism and then expanded in place for execution, taking advantage of the availability of sparse files (files with zero-padded regions) to reduce the disk space occupied by these pages.
 Shared library support, enabling processes to share library code, was also introduced to work around other "unpleasant" consequences of the hardware's 32 KB page size, one of these being the excess space occupied by processes residing in main memory, especially in situations where separate pages need to be allocated.

 Despite these remedies, the workstations offering RISC iX were regarded as being hampered by the memory management unit (MMU) using 32 KB pages.
+The MEMC, providing the MMU capabilities in the system architecture, was designed to be simpler to implement than contemporary MMUs, providing a 128-entry lookup table that effectively partitioned physical RAM into 128 equally sized pages, with a 4 MB address space divided into 128 pages resulting in the 32 KB page size employed in these systems.
+A "logical" or virtual page could only be usefully mapped to a single physical page through this mapping.
+This approach coincidentally recreated that employed by the University of Manchester Atlas virtual memory architecture.

-The hardware supporting RISC iX also did not have direct memory access capabilities for disk operations, meaning that the CPU would spend time servicing interrupts related to disk transfers resulting in "a definite reduction in, but not a complete loss of, available CPU power during disc transfers".
-However, by reducing the amount of data being fetched, the executable decompression technique did reduce CPU involvement in performing disc transfers, albeit at the expense of incurring CPU usage in the decompression of retrieved pages.
-Positive outcomes of the decompression scheme also included reduced loading on storage devices, of importance for networked storage, and generally improved disc transfer performance.
+The hardware supporting RISC iX also did not have direct memory access capabilities for disk operations, meaning that the CPU would spend time servicing interrupts related to disk transfers resulting in "a definite reduction in, but not a complete loss of, available CPU power during disk transfers".
+However, by reducing the amount of data being fetched, the executable decompression technique did reduce CPU involvement in performing disk transfers, albeit at the expense of incurring CPU usage in the decompression of retrieved pages.
+Positive outcomes of the decompression scheme also included reduced loading on storage devices, of importance for networked storage, and generally improved disk transfer performance.